stan-dot/lully/expo-todo-list/types/mapping.md

 some logical statement <- logical justification <-

 if you make AND it launches mode warning of logical errors

+from 1 statement there can follow many justificatios for different statements, different relations so 'is example'?
+Relation always has type, and logical veracity = boolean by default

 relations are ALWAYS questionable, no need to check whether given 2 nodes are attacked their relation or themselves